ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

-YAML [YAML] is a data serialization format that is widely used on the Internet, including in the API sector (e.g. see [oas]) but the relevant media type and structured syntax suffix are not registered by IANA.
+YAML [YAML] is a data serialization format that is widely used on the Internet, including in the API sector (e.g. see [oas]) but the relevant media type and structured syntax suffix previously had not been registered by IANA.

 To increase interoperability when exchanging YAML data and leverage content negotiation mechanisms when exchanging